I am Evelyn Duffy, owner of Open Boat Editing.

 I take great joy in helping to improve already excellent work.
 The collaborative process between writer and editor is extremely rewarding.
 I know from my own writing experience how vital a trusted editor can be, and what a profound difference their work can have on the writing process.

-I took my company's name from one of the best-written (and best-edited) short stories in the English language, Stephen Crane's The Open Boat.
+I borrowed my company's name from one of the best-written (and best-edited) short stories in the English language, Stephen Crane's The Open Boat.
 It comes from the expressive first sentence of a startlingly stark and beautiful paragraph:

 "A night on the sea in an open boat is a long night.
 As darkness settled finally, the shine of the light, lifting from the sea in the south, changed to full gold.
 On the northern horizon a new light appeared, a small bluish gleam on the edge of the waters.
 These two lights were the furniture of the world.
 Otherwise there was nothing but waves."